 Last but not least, the Dubai Marina is a place that, in case you haven’t seen it yet, is a must visit during your Dubai holidays!

-When a country is mostly desert, you only have one choice: artificially-made structures and developments!
-One of them is the Dubai Marina, which is an artificial 3 km canal built along the gulf shoreline.
+When a country is mostly desert, you only have one choice: artificially-made water structures and developments.
+One of them is the Dubai Marina, which is an artificial 3 km water canal built along the gulf shoreline.
 It is home to more than 50,000 people and has some of the highest buildings in the world!

-Although walking along the Marina is great fun and a must on the to-do list, there are lots of activities that you can enjoy around it.
-My first recommendation is taking a Dhow Cruise during which you can enjoy the view from a traditional boat or this luxury dinner cruise where you’ll have an exotic dinner with some live music (probably the most romantic out of the best things to do in Dubai at night!) or even a 1.5h zipline experience across the marina for the thrill seekers!
+My recommendation is taking a Dhow Cruise during which you can enjoy the view on water from a traditional boat or this luxury dinner cruise where you’ll have an exotic dinner with some live music (probably the most romantic out of the best things to do in Dubai at night!) or even a 1.5h zipline experience across the marina for the water thrill seekers!

-On a whole different note, a favorite of locals out of the places in Dubai to see is the first indoor ski resort in the Middle East: Ski Dubai!
+On a whole different note, a favorite of locals is the first indoor ski resort in the Middle East: Ski Dubai!

 If you have never skied before, don’t worry, you can book a discovery lesson package for AED 340 (US $92).